MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Add-Servers-to-Server-Manager.md

 If you have followed the procedures in this section, and you continue to have problems managing workgroup computers, or managing other computers from workgroup computers, see [about_Remote_Troubleshooting](http://technet.microsoft.com/library/dd347642.aspx) on the Microsoft website.

 ### Add and manage servers in clusters
 You can use Server Manager to manage servers that are in failover clusters (also called server clusters or MSCS).
-Servers that are in failover clusters—whether the cluster nodes are physical or virtual—have some unique behaviors and management limitations in Server Manager.
+Servers that are in failover clusters (whether the cluster nodes are physical or virtual) have some unique behaviors and management limitations in Server Manager.

 -   Both physical and virtual servers in clusters are automatically added to Server Manager when one server in the cluster is added to Server Manager.
 Similarly, when you remove a clustered server from Server Manager, you are prompted to remove other servers in the cluster.